Paperwork loses deals.

 Frequently asked questions

-Can Cyberbase AI provide a single-tenant architecture for my organization?
+Can Cyberbase provide a single-tenant architecture for my organization?

 Yes.
 Cyberbase AI offers single-tenant architecture for enterprise customers with strict data isolation requirements.
 Single-tenant deployments provide dedicated infrastructure, enhanced security controls, and complete data segregation.
 This option is available on our Enterprise plan.

-Does Cyberbase AI have a SOC 2 Type II?
+Does Cyberbase have a SOC 2 Type II?

 Yes.
 Cyberbase AI is SOC 2 Type II compliant.
 Our certification covers security, availability, and confidentiality trust service criteria.
 We undergo annual audits by an independent third-party auditor.
 Customers can request our SOC 2 Type II report through our security portal.

-What models does Cyberbase AI use, and who sees the data?
+What models does Cyberbase use, and who sees the data?

 Cyberbase AI uses the Anthropic ISO 42001-certified models through their Commercial Terms of Service, which prohibit training and have strict data lifecycle management requirements, including data deletion and privacy requirements.